 Robert A. Joyner has again used the incorrect term Word.
 He has again failed to identify what God's perfect word is as a single extant document between two covers and he clearly doesn't know what the scripture says about translations.
-See Dr Gipp's incisive analysis of this issue samgipp.com/answerbook/?page=29.htm.
+See Dr Gipp's incisive analysis of this issue Question 29 samgipp.com/29-can-a-translation-be-inspired/.